A beginner's Guide to Letting

 Students

-There is high demand for student accommodation as numbers have grown significantly in recent years, with an increase in the size of educational hubs.
-Students can be less particular but place more importance on properties being in close proximity to campus, having good transport links and easy access to bars, cafés and other social facilities.
-Landlords can be added to a list of approved accommodation as long as certain standards are met, but students are generally short-term renters, with a year being typical.
+There is high demand for student accommodation as numbers have grown significantly over recent years, with an increase in the size of educational hubs.
+Students can be less fussy but still look for certain features such as proximity to campus, good transport links and easy access to bars, cafés and other social facilities.
+Landlords can be added to a list of approved accommodation as long as certain standards are met making it easier to let a property, but students are shorter term renters, with a year being fairly standard.

 Families